valohai/docs/source/tutorials/jupyter/jupyhai/jupyhai-with-tags.rst

 Save a trained model
 ----------------------

-Finally you'd need to save the trained model as a Valohai output.
+Finally you need to save the trained model as a Valohai output.

 .. code-block:: python
    :linenos: